RicoValdezio/RoR2-ScrapScissors/README.md

 Changelog
 ------------
-1.5.1 - Added NetworkCompatibility helper that I forgot 1.5.0 - Added config option to allow hard cap on drops per stage 1.4.0 - Updated for full release, and added Captain display rule
+1.5.2 - Fixed bugs with Engineer and multiplayer that prevented drops in certain cases 1.5.1 - Added NetworkCompatibility helper that I forgot 1.5.0 - Added config option to allow hard cap on drops per stage 1.4.0 - Updated for full release, and added Captain display rule